 LeMaitre Vascular to Present at Upcoming Investor Conferences

-BURLINGTON, Mass., Aug.
-31, 2018 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. (NASDAQ:LMAT) announced today that it will be presenting at the Wells Fargo Healthcare and RW Baird Healthcare conferences next week.
+BURLINGTON, Mass., Sept.
+07, 2018 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. (NASDAQ:LMAT) announced today that it will be presenting at four conferences in September.

+David Roberts, President, will participate in the Lake Street Best Ideas Growth Conference on Thursday, September 13, 2018 at the Parker Hotel in New York City.

+Steven Chehames, Investor Relations, will participate in the Barrington Research Fall Conference on Thursday, September 27, 2018 at the Palmer House Hilton Hotel in Chicago, IL.

-JJ Pellegrino, Chief Financial Officer, is scheduled to present at the RW Baird Healthcare Conference on Thursday, September 6, 2018 at the InterContinental New York Barclay Hotel in New York City.
-The Company's presentation is scheduled to begin at 9:40 AM EDT.
+JJ Pellegrino, Chief Financial Officer, is scheduled to present at the Sidoti Fall Conference on Thursday, September 27, 2018 at the Grand Hyatt Hotel in New York City.
+The Company's presentation is scheduled to begin at 1:30 PM EDT.

 About LeMaitre Vascular